-We are a passionate team of lawyers, advocates, social workers and volunteers serving survivor needs in all five boroughs of New York City.
+We are a passionate team of lawyers, advocates, and volunteers serving survivor needs in all five boroughs of New York City.

-First established in 2003 as a response to the disconnect amongst legal and social services providers for victims, DVP has grown from 1 staff member in one borough to 21 full time staff and a team of interns, pro bono attorneys and volunteers, Citywide.
+DVP was established in 2003 as a direct response to the disconnect amongst legal and social services providers for survivors of intimate partner violence, as well as emerging as one of the first providers to champion all survivor voices regardless of gender, race, sexual orientation, or otherwise.
+DVP has grown from 1 staff member in one borough to 23 full time staff and a team of interns, pro bono attorneys, and volunteers, citywide.

-Services are trauma-informed, allowing staff to develop working alliances with clients while their individual needs are met through counseling, referral and linkage, and advocacy.
+Services are trauma-informed, allowing staff to develop working alliances with clients while their individual needs are met.
 Fostering skill building to better navigate and overcome barriers, staff prioritize services in ways that reflect client preferences while also ensuring safety.
 Currently, our services includes legal assistance, advocacy, outreach & training.